cse-sim/cse/doc/src/docs/input-data/rsys.md

   OAV cannot operate simultaneously with whole building ventilation (operable windows, whole house fans, etc.).
 Availability of ventilation modes is controlled on an hourly basis via  [Top ventAvail][top-model-control-items].

-<%= csv_table(<<END, :row_header => false)
-NONE,       No CFI ventilation capabilities
+{{ csv_table("NONE,       No CFI ventilation capabilities
 FIXED,      Fixed-flow CFI (aka SmartVent).
 The specified rsOAVVfDs is used whenever the RSYS operates in OAV mode.
 VARIABLE,   Variable-flow CFI (aka NightBreeze).
-Flow rate is determined at midnight based on prior day's average dry-bulb temperature according to a control algorithm defined by the NightBreeze vendor.
+Flow rate is determined at midnight based on prior day's average dry-bulb temperature according to a control algorithm defined by the NightBreeze vendor.")
-END
-%>
+}}

 {{
   member_table({